 03/04/2024

 We often consider stress to be just another part of life.
 And in many ways, it is.
 Our stress response has evolved alongside us, over millions of years, to give us the best chance at survival.
 After all, being chased by predators across the desert would be rather stressful.
 It’s exactly this stress response that allows our body to enter the fight or flight state we’ve heard so much about.
 There aren’t very many lions running around the places we live anymore, at least not for most of us.
 Yet, the stress response remains.
 Just like us, it has adapted to suit our new lifestyles.
 Our stress response kicks in to make us jump out of the way of an oncoming car, catch the ball tossed at our heads, and even dodge the lamppost that suddenly appeared in our path.
 But the stress response system is also triggered by things like money trouble, traffic jams and arguments with our loved ones.
 What is it about this fundamental survival mechanism that can cause us to become so burnt out?
 What is cortisol and why is it commonly associated with stress?
-What tips can I follow on how to lower cortisol?
+How to lower cortisol levels?
 Find out more below.

 Types of Stress